skyscapeparadise/samplesidekick/README.md

 # samplesidekick

-A beautiful graphical sample-renaming tool for developing sample-based software projects.
+A beautiful graphical sample-renaming tool for developing sample-based virtual instruments for use in digital audio workstations.

 This project serves as a proof-of-concept for creating development tools with graphical interfaces made of GPU-accelerated video elements using the cross-platform Qt 6 API (among others).